 This section of my testimony provides a high-level description of the programs submitted in this application for Commission approval.
-Details of Share the Sun and SunRate are addressed in the prepared testimony of both Chris Yunker and Dawn Osborne.
+Details of Share the Sun and SunRate are addressed in the prepared testimony of Chris Yunker, Hillary Hebert and Dawn Osborne.